Ex-Apple Exec Who Oversaw Insider Trading Policy Profited On Inside Info, SEC Says

 "For example, in July 2015 Levoff received material nonpublic financial data that showed Apple would miss analysts' third quarter estimates for iPhone unit sales.
 Between July 17 and the public release of Apple's quarterly earnings information on July 21, Levoff sold approximately $10 million dollars of Apple stock – virtually all of his Apple holdings – from his personal brokerage accounts.
 Apple's stock dropped more than four percent when it publicly disclosed its quarterly financial data.
 By trading on this material nonpublic information, Levoff avoided approximately $345,000 in losses."

-The SEC says the Department of Justice is charging Levoff with one count of securities fraud.
+The Department of Justice also announced it has charged Levoff with one count of securities fraud.
+The criminal charge carries a potential penalty of 20 years in prison and a $5 million fine.

 Levoff, 44, became Apple's Senior Director of Corporate Law in 2013, after five years as its Director of Corporate Law.
 He was also chair of the company's Disclosure Committee — where he was was privy to "material nonpublic information about Apple's financial results" — from September 2008 until July 2018, when he was placed on leave.
 He was fired from Apple in September 2018.